 8. She doesn’t feel a strong connection with the baby.

-For whatever reason, a prospective birth mother may simply not feel strongly connected to the pregnancy she’s carrying — and that’s okay.
-She still cares about her unborn baby and wants to give him or her a happy, healthy start to life.
-She can carry the pregnancy to term and then place the baby for adoption with parents who will love him or her unconditionally.
+One of the reasons to give your baby up for adoption is that you may simply not feel strongly connected to the pregnancy you’re carrying — and that’s okay.
+You still care about your unborn baby and want to give him or her a happy, healthy start to life.
+You can carry the pregnancy to term and then place the baby for adoption with parents who will love him or her unconditionally.

 9. She is facing personal challenges that will impact her ability to parent.

-Some birth mothers know that they cannot be the kind of parent they want for their child because of personal situations they can’t change quickly.
+Some prospective birth mothers know that one of the reasons to choose adoption is because they cannot be the kind of parent they want for their child because of personal situations they can’t change quickly.
 For example, a prospective birth mother may be recovering from addiction or another mental or physical health issue.
 She may be giving birth to her baby in prison or trying to regain custody of previous children who are in the foster system.
 No matter what it is, these kinds of issues can impact her ability to properly parent and cause her to consider adoption for her baby instead.

 10. She doesn’t want her baby to enter foster care.

 In cases where a prospective birth mother is involved with her state’s department of child protection services, she may have the option to make her own adoption plan, rather than having the baby removed and placed in foster care.
-Choosing adoption voluntarily allows her to make the plan that she feels is best for her baby.
+This reason for putting a child up for adoption is a critical one; it allows her to make the plan that she feels is best for her baby.
 This includes choosing the perfect adoptive parents, developing an open adoption relationship with them and more.
 Foster care does not give her the same control, so she may make an adoption plan to avoid her baby entering the foster system.

 11. Her baby has needs she feels she cannot meet.